fenimore/ghess/README.md

 ## TODO

 1. more tests
-2. Old Location New Location Parse Move Method
-   - This is impotant for using chessboardjs gui...
 2. Benchmarks for Search and Validation?
    * is it taking a while, or is it just me?